Upcoming Game, Wednesday, March 4th, 2020!

 GameDay Basketball Competition:

 Since 2014, when George Mason University joined the Atlantic 10 Conference, Mason has held an annual ‘Green Game.’
-This game serves as our entry into RecycleMania’s national GameDay Basketball competition, and is an exciting collaboration between the Office of Sustainability, Mason Athletics, Sodexo, Mason Recycles, and EagleBank Arena.
+This game serves as our entry into RecycleMania’s national GameDay Basketball competition, and is an exciting collaboration between the Office of Sustainability, Mason Athletics, Sodexo, Mason Recycling and Waste Management, and EagleBank Arena.
 Our goal every year is to hit the ‘zero-waste’ mark, which means that 90+ percent of waste is diverted from trash to composting and recycling.

 We would not be able to achieve our zero-waste goal without that collaboration (which includes the purchasing of compostable food containers, cups, and utensils for arena concessions), or the dedicated staff and more than 60 student and community volunteers who come out every year.
-These volunteers guide fans throughout the game on which bins to use, then help us with the final sort and weigh of the night where we separate waste into recycling, composting, and trash streams in order to reduce landfill/ incinerator waste as much as possible.
+These volunteers guide fans throughout the game on which bins to use then help us with the final sort and weigh of the night to reduce waste as much as possible.

-Our hope is that the Green Game builds on Mason’s sustainability culture and its environmental awareness around campus, and shows all involved the hard work that Mason Recycling does around campus, and that composting is a viable option and an essential part of our waste stream strategy.
+Our hope is that the Green Game builds on Mason’s sustainability culture and its environmental awareness around campus, shows all involved the hard work that Mason Recycling and Waste Management does around campus, and that composting is a viable option and an essential part of our waste stream strategy.
 Keep a look out for volunteer opportunities and join us at the next Green Game!
-For questions about this and other events, email Amber Saxton at firstname.lastname@example.org.

 Check out our year by year results for rankings and waste diversion: